JamFactoryApp/jamfactory-backend/docs/documentation.md

 | type      | description
 |----------	|-----------------
-| ``New``   | The User did not join any JamSession as a Guest or created his own.
+| ``New``   | The *User* did not join any *JamSession* as a *Guest* or created his own.
-| ``Guest`` | The User joined an ongoing JamSession as a Guest.
+| ``Guest`` | The *User* joined an ongoing *JamSession* as a *Guest*.
-| ``Host``  | The User is logged into Spotify and started his own JamSession as a Host.
+| ``Host``  | The *User* is logged into Spotify and started his own *JamSession* as a *Host*.

-See API Description for information about the required User Type for certain routes.
+See the API description for information on the required user type for certain routes.

 ### How voting works

+To decide which song will be played next in an ongoing JamSession, all guests, and the host, can vote for songs of their choice.
+Every
+JamSession has a queue of songs, which is sorted by the number of votes per song.
+Which song will be played next, is based on the number of votes a song has.
+The more votes a song has, the higher the song is in the queue.
+If it can't be clearly determined by votes, where the song should be placed in the queue, the order of the queue is dictated by the age of the songs added.
+A song which has been longer in the queue will be placed higher than a more recently added song.
+When the currently played song ends, the song which is highest in the queue will be played next.
-To decide what is played next in ongoing JamSession all Guests and the Host are able to Vote Songs of there choice.
-Each JamSession has a Queue of Songs which are played next based on the number of Votes each Song has.
-When a User votes for a Song, which currently is not in the Queue, the Song will be added to the Queue with the Users initial Vote.
-If the Song already exists the Vote of the User will be added to the Song, resulting in a higher place in the Queue.
+When a user votes for a song, which currently is not in the queue, the song will automatically be added to the queue with one initial vote of the user that suggested the song.
+If the song has already previously been added to the queue, that song's votes will be increased by one vote.
+A song can only exist once in a queue.

-If a User votes for the same Song again, the Users Vote will be removed from the Song.
-If a Song reaches zero Votes it will be deleted from the Queue.
+A vote can be retracted from a song in the queue, by voting again.
+Only the user's own vote can be taken away.
+When a song reaches zero votes, it will automatically be deleted from the queue.

-When Song, which is currently playing, ends the Song with the most Votes is played next.
-To determine which Song has the most Votes all
-Songs in the Queue are ordered by their number of Votes.
-If Songs have the same number of Votes the older Song will be placed higer in the Queue.
-The first Song in the orderd Queue will be played as the next Song.

-To keep Track of which User voted for which Song each Vote has a unique identifier based on the selected voting type of the Jam Session.
+To keep track of which user voted for which song, each vote has a unique identifier based on the selected voting type of the JamSession.
 See
 [Voting Types](#available-voting-types).

-When starting a new JamSession the Queue can be quite empty.
-To get the Jam going the Host can decide to add a Collection to the Queue.
+When a new JamSession is created, the queue will be empty.
+To get the jam going from the getgo, the host can decide to add a collection to the queue.
-The Songs in the Collection are voted in the queue with a virtual Vote.
-The User adding the Collection can still Vote for the added Songs.
+The songs in the collection are voted into the queue with one virtual vote.
+Although adding the collection to the queue, the host can still vote independently for each song of the collection.

-However the virtual Votes for the songs in the Collection are added with a date in the future.
-Therefore a real Vote of a User always overrules the virtual Vote.
-If no Songs with real Votes are left the Songs from the added Collection will serve as a Fallback.
+The virtual votes are added with a date in the future, meaning songs with only virtual votes will be added to the bottom of the queue, because "real" votes have a higher priority.
+The songs with only virtual votes will serve as a fallback, as soon as there are no more songs with user votes left, so the jam never stops.

 #### Available voting types

 | type                  | description
 |----------	            |-----------------
-| ``session_voting``    | The Session ID of the User is used as an identifier
+| ``session_voting``    | The *Session ID* of the *User* is used as an identifier
-| ``ip_voting``         | The IP Address of the User is used as an identifier
+| ``ip_voting``         | The *IP Address* of the *User* is used as an identifier

 ### JamSession State

-To keep the music coming each JamSession has a Conductor who will keep track of the current events.
-For example the Conductor will check if the current Song ended and the next Song should start.
-He also keeps track of the current Playback of the Session.
+To keep the jam going, each JamSession has its own conductor who will keep track of the current events.
+The conductor will, for instance, check if the current song has ended, and if the next song should start.
+He also keeps track of the current playback of the session.

-Sometimes the Host of the User does not want to Conductor to interfere with his Spotify Playback even if the JamSession is still going.
+It is possible that the host does not want the conductor to interfere with the playback, even if the JamSession is still ongoing.
-The JamSession state will determine if the Conductor has the instruction to control the Spotify Playback.
+The JamSession state will determine if the conductor has the right to control the Spotify playback.

-The following event will change the JamSession State
+The following event will change the JamSession state:

 | event                                                  | result
 |----------	                                             |-----------------
-| User creates a JamSession                          | active = ``true`` if the user has a selected Playback Device, else inactive = ``false``
+| *User* creates a *JamSession*                          | active = ``true`` if the user has a selected Playback Device, else inactive = ``false``
-| User pauses playback through the JamFactory App    | inactive = ``false``
+| *User* pauses playback through the *JamFactory App*    | inactive = ``false``
-| User resumes playback through the JamFactory App   | active = ``true``
+| *User* resumes playback through the *JamFactory App*   | active = ``true``
-| User pauses playback through Spotify               | inactive = ``false``
+| *User* pauses playback through *Spotify*               | inactive = ``false``
-| User resumes/starts playback through Spotify       | inactive = ``false``
+| *User* resumes/starts playback through *Spotify*       | inactive = ``false``

 ## Object Model